nightscout/Trio/FAQ.md

 ## Can I use Bolus assistant on a Medtronic pump?

 - You may, but you shouldn't to avoid control conflicts.
-- Carbs, entered through the bolus assistant on pump won't be counted in FreeAPS X.
+- Carbs, entered through the bolus assistant on pump won't be counted in Open-iAPS.
-- Insulin, delivered through the bolus assistant on pump will be counted in FreeAPS X
+- Insulin, delivered through the bolus assistant on pump will be counted in Open-iAPS.

 ## Does the insulin model affect anything when connecting the pump?